 The sluice method of gypsum delivery to the landfill does not require the use of temporary access roads within the lined disposal cells.
-For disposal of coal ash within the lined disposal cells, temporary access roads composed of graded aggregate, bottom ash, or other all-weather surface will be maintained within the cells.
-Access to the stacking operation will be provided by ramps and perimeter berms.
+For disposal of coal ash and other wastewater treatment residuals within the lined disposal cells, temporary access roads composed of graded aggregate, bottom ash, or other all-weather surface material may be necessary and will be maintained within the cells.
+Access to the CCR unloading and placement area will be provided by ramps and perimeter berms.
 Final access roads are designed to provide continued access for maintenance and inspection.
 Details for permanent access roads are provided in the permit drawings.